“Those who master large-scale software delivery will define the economic landscape of the 21st century.”

-Lean Business Operations – Teams apply Lean principles to understand, map, and continuously improve the business processes that support the businesses products and services.
+Lean Business Operations – Teams apply Lean principles to understand, map, and continuously improve the business processes that support the business’s products and services.

-Strategy Agility – This state occurs when the enterprise shows the ability and adaptability needed to continuously sense the market and quickly change strategy when necessary.
+Strategy Agility – This state occurs when the enterprise shows the ability and adaptability needed to sense the market and quickly change strategy when necessary continuously.

 Continuous Learning Culture